 Customizing Flows

-Make your Workbench flows look exactly how you want
+Make your iii development console flows look exactly how you want

-By default, Workbench shows your Steps with their code.
+By default, the iii development console shows your Steps with their code.
 Great for developers.
 But what if you're sharing with:

 - Frontend developers who just need to know the API